yye2004/Smart-Vehicle-Performance-System/README.md

 ## 📈 Impact

 SVPS is a step towards smarter, greener, and safer driving.
 It empowers drivers with the tools to:
 - Reduce operational costs
 - Prolong vehicle lifespan
 - Lower accident rates
 - Contribute to environmental sustainability

-## 📚 References

-- The Star (2024): Road Accident Statistics Jan–Oct 2024.
-- Official Portal of the Ministry of Finance (2025): Fuel Pricing Updates.
-- Personal Data Protection Act 2010 (PDPA), Malaysia.

-## 👩‍💻 Authors & Contributors

-- Project Team: [Add names if needed]
-- Institution: [Your Institution/Organization]

-## 📄 License

-This project is licensed under the [MIT License](LICENSE) – feel free to use, modify, and distribute.

----

-> **Disclaimer**: This project is developed for academic or conceptual demonstration purposes.
-Real-life deployment would require regulatory approval and rigorous testing for road and data safety compliance.